 Additional Tips For Teaching This Trick

-- This trick requires plenty of repetition and muscle memory on the part of the guinea pig, so be patient and consistent when working through this trick with your piggy.
+This trick also requires a fair bit of repetition and muscle memory on the part of the guinea pig.
+Be patient and consistent when working through this trick with your piggy.